slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"To be trusted is a greater compliment than being loved."
 -- George Mcdonald*

-> *"To be trusted is a greater compliment than being loved."
--- Leo Tolstoy*

 > *"You will earn the respect of all if you begin earning the respect of yourself."
 -- Rufus*